IN REVIEW

 - 2020 -

-• December 23 - The second vaccine was approved (Moderna).
+December 23 - The second pandemic vaccine (Moderna) was approved in Canada.

 - 2021 -

-• April - Federal modelling suggested restrictions could ease if 75% of the population had one vaccine dose and 20% were fully vaccinated with two doses.
+April - Federal modelling suggested movement, travel, gathering, and business restrictions could ease if 75% of the population had one vaccine dose and 20% were fully vaccinated with two doses.
 Canada's the deputy chief public health officer explained that the number of new cases will be "brought under control" if the public continues to adhere to lockdown rules for the foreseeable future.

 - 2022 -

-• February - The fifth and sixth vaccines were approved (Novavax and Medicago) in Canada.
+February - The fifth and sixth vaccines (Novavax and Medicago) were approved in Canada.
 By this time, 10 vaccines had been approved by authorities recognized by the WHO and at least 40 more distinct COVID vaccines received full approval worldwide.
 Eventually more than 50 vaccines were so approved.
 (Over 370 vaccine candidates were developed using 11 different platforms globally; approximately 240 of those reached clinical development stages, with 92 reaching final Phase III testing.
-We were told one safe and effective vaccine ever would be a miracle and totally unprecedented.)
+You might recall we were told one safe and effective vaccine ever would be a miracle and totally unprecedented for a number of reasons and that anything else required the violation of either physics or basic medical ethics.)

 - 2023 -